gdao-research/PureNumPy/README.md

 # PureNumPy
-Functions and objects help to understand concepts from computer vision and neural networks
+Functions and objects help to understand concepts from computer vision and neural networks.

 ### Digital Image Processing Support Functions:
 - conv2d(img, kernel): use Fast Fourier Transform for Convolution operation